DKhalaf/Project_Network/README.md

 # Project_Network
-## In this project I've created a network(see picture below).
-I made this recovery plan in case things go wrong for you.
-This guide contains around 21 steps.
-It is tested, and working properly.
-Be aware that your Ubuntu client, might need to update, upgrade etc... before you can run some commands.
-Other than that, you should be able to use this recovery plan.
+## I've created a project network where my goal was to establish connection between 5 devices, and be able to access the internet.
+I made this recovery plan in case things might go wrong.
+This recovery plan is tested, and working as it should.
+Be aware that once you start working on your Ubuntu client, you might need to update, upgrade etc..., before you can run some commands.
+Other than that, you're good to go.

+## This is the project I've made:
 ![layer3](https://cloud.githubusercontent.com/assets/23449056/24164533/56deaea2-0e6e-11e7-913f-94d309edbb3b.png)

-## Before we start, here are some requirements...
+## Before we start, here's some info
 * Requirements: VMWare - SRX Router - Ubuntu Desktop(client) - Web-Server - DNS-server

 /////////////////////////////////////////////////////////////////////////////////////////////////////////